There are so many National Parks in the Bundaberg North Burnett region that you could easily tackle a new trail each day of your holiday.

 From AU$2295 - 2795

-Inn to Inn walking holidays are unique to Auswalk in Australia.
-You walk through national parks, progressing from one accommodation to the next.
+Auswalk is the pioneer of walking holidays in Australia.
+On their tours you will walk through national parks, progressing from one accommodation to the next.

 More on Auswalk Walking Holidays >